 Benefits of weighted blankets also extend to issues with sensory overload.
 Studies show how weighted vests can help diminish self-stimulating behaviors, such as fidgeting or stimming.
 (3) While there are many reasons why one might engage in this behavior, the most common is because of sensory overload.
 Weighted blankets can help with this issue.
 The extra weight can enable one to feel where their body ends, which is often an issue for those who struggle with sensory overload.

-The alleviation of anxiety also helps with depression, trauma, paranoia, detoxification and so on.
+Out of all the benefits of weighted blankets, this is, perhaps, the central reason.
+(4) Weighted blankets can reduce anxiety, which lends itself to helping with a variety of other afflictions.
+For example, they can help with depression, trauma, paranoia, PTSD, detoxification and so on.
 This covers a broad spectrum, which is why the weighted blanket trend is picking up steam.

 HOW TO USE

 The weight of the blanket for adults should be around 15 to 30 pounds.
 Seeking the guidance of a doctor or occupational therapist is a good idea.
 Those suffering from respiratory, circulatory and other conditions should not use a weighted blanket.

 Here is an excellent tutorial video.
 There are others, so search around!